MohamedMoustafaNUIG/Google-Hashcode-2018-Solution-Online-Qualification-Round/README.md

 * Keeps record of all parameters of rides from input text file.
 Also has an id (as it is needed for output).

 ## Route
 * Simply an array list of rides that will be passed to vehicles to follow.
+Has a boolean field that decides whether or not a new ride can be added to it.

+## SortRide
+* A class required for sorting an ArrayList of ride objects.
+Sorts rides be ascending order of **earliest start time**, if two rides can start at the same time, then it checks for **latest finish time**.
+Collections.sort() requires such a class to be defined.